The Art of Muzzleloader Shooting

 Home-Made Ramrod Tip

 The following photo illustrates how a cotton patch (powder side) recovered after shooting looks if everything has been done right.
 It is virtually intact, without holes or tears.
 The brownish tint in the middle region results from the intense heat the fabric has been exposed to for a few milliseconds.
-The patch is not charred because it was impregnated with the lubricant (water has a high heat of evaporation and thus cools the patch).
+The patch shows almost no charring because it was impregnated with the lubricant (water has a high heat of evaporation and thus cools the patch).
 The grayish discoloration in the outer area mainly results from powder residues the patch wiped off from the bore surface during loading.

 One should make a habit of inspecting patches after shooting since a damaged patch may not